for secondary schools

 Our expertise makes sure you get the best out of it.

-Use us to introduce a new topic; let us reinforce work done in school, revise a range of topics in preparation for exams for AS and A level – whatever you feel would make best use of your time and our location.
+Use us to introduce a new topic; let us reinforce work done in school, revise a range of topics in preparation for exams – whatever you feel would make best use of your time and our location.

-The data your students collect during their fieldwork and research will form the basis of solid case studies for future examinations.
+The individual data your students collect during their fieldwork and research can form the basis of solid case studies for future examinations.

 Our experience with field study groups at this level means we can help with recommending appropriate topics and project work.